Wellers0n/upload/README.md

 - NOTE: If starting the application locally your need postgres installed in your machine

-you need to create a database and give access with a role
+you need to create a database and give access

 inside postgres: